 - 5. When prompted to enter a network interface to use, the interface that was used to boot from the internal cluster network (e.g. eth0, eth1, ...) is entered.
 There is often uncertainty about what interface name corresponds to what physical port.
 This can be resolved by switching to another console and using "ethtool -p <interface>", which makes the NIC corresponding to the interface blink. - 6.
 If the provided network interface is correct, a root@master's password prompt appears.
 The administrator should enter the root password. - 7.
 An opportunity to view or edit the master disk layout is offered. - 8.
 A confirmation that the contents of the specified disk are to be erased is asked for. - 9.
 The cloning takes place.
 The "syncing" stage usually takes the most time.
 Cloning progress can also be viewed on the active by selecting the "Install Progress" option from the Setup menu.
-When viewing progress using this option, the display is automatically updated as changes occur.
+When viewing progress using this option, the display is automatically updated as changes occur. - 10.
+After the cloning process has finished, a prompt at the console of the passive asks if a reboot is to be carried out.
+A "y" is typed in response to this.
+The passive node should be set to reboot off its hard drive.
+This may require an interrupt during reboot, to enter a change in the BIOS setting, if for example, the passive node is set to network boot first. - 11.
+Continuing on now on the active head node, Finalize is selected from the Setup menu of cmha-setup. - 12.
+The MySQL root password is requested.
+After entering the MySQL password, the progress of the Finalize procedure is displayed, and the cloning procedure continues. - 13.
+The cloning procedure of cmha-setup pauses to offer the option to reboot the passive.
+The administrator should accept the reboot option.
+After reboot, the cloning procedure is complete.
+The administrator can then go to the main menu and quit from there or go on to configure "Shared Storage" (section 13.2.3) from there.

 '''

 ClusterManager login: root

 Welcome to Linux 2.6.32-220.23.1.el6.x86_64.

+No mail.

-/cm/cm-clone-install --failover
+/см/см-clone-install --failover

 Network interface to use [default: eth0]:

 Please wait while authentication is being set up....

 root@master's password:

 Please wait while installation begins...

+..... [

 Verifying license

+OK

+1

 Getting build config

-nκ
+nк

 1

-..... [ OK

 Getting disk layout

+..... с ок

+]

 The head node disk layout is saved in /cm/masterdisksetup.xml

 [v - view, e - edit, c - continue ]: c

 The contents of the following disks will be erased.

-/dev/sda
+∕dev∕sda

 Do you want to continue [yes/no]? yes

+Getting mount points

+Getting mount points

+Partitioning hard drive

+Syncing hard drive

+Finalizing installation

 OK

 1

 OK

 ]

+.... [

 1

+Г

 אח

+Finalizing installation

+]

+Γ

+OK

 Do you want to reboot[y/n]:

 '''

-Figure 12.7: Cloning The Passive From The Active Via A Rescue Mode Session
+Figure 13.7: Cloning The Passive From The Active Via A Rescue Mode Session